iman-zamani/Graphos/README.md

 # Graphos

-Graphos is a versatile application designed to enhance your creativity and productivity by allowing you to draw on your PC display using an Android device.
-Additionally, you can use your Android device as a touchpad for more intuitive control.
-Graphos is compatible with macOS, Windows, and Linux.
+Graphos is a tool designed to assist in digital presentations by allowing users to draw and annotate directly on their PC screen from an Android device.
+It is particularly useful for educators and content creators who need to highlight or elaborate on visual elements during live or recorded sessions.

 ## Features

-1. **Drawing on PC**: Use your Android device to draw on your computer screen.
-Utilize a digital pen or simply your finger to create amazing artwork or annotations.

-2. **Touchpad Functionality**: Transform your Android device into an efficient touchpad for your PC, enabling seamless navigation and control.
+- **Direct Drawing**: Users can draw directly on their PC screen from their Android phone or tablet.
+- **Overlay Capability**: Graphos overlays on existing applications, facilitating real-time illustrations without disrupting the workflow.
+- **Cross-Platform**: Compatible with any PC operating system, including macOS, Linux, and Windows.

-## Usage
+## Development Status

-1. **Connect Your Devices**: Ensure both your Android device and computer are connected to the same Wi-Fi network.
-2. **Launch Graphos**: Open the Graphos app on both your Android device and desktop.
-3. **Start Drawing or Navigate**: Choose whether to draw on your PC or use your Android device as a touchpad.
+Graphos is in ongoing development with a focus on refining its user interface and expanding its feature set.

-## License
+## Setup

-Graphos is licensed under the MIT License.
-See the LICENSE file for more details.
+Graphos is currently available for Android devices.
+Installation details will be provided as the app becomes ready for broader testing.

 ## Acknowledgments
 - https://github.com/texus/TransparentWindows.git